Confusion at Dallas polls causes Democratic voters to be turned away

-Polls were kept open for two additional hours, and Rep. Jasmine Crockett (D) urged her supporters to stay in line.
+A Dallas judge initially ordered polls to be kept open for two extra hours, but the Texas Supreme Court blocked that order.
+Rep. Jasmine Crockett (D-Texas) urged voters to stay in line.

 Why This Matters